-Continuing with the normal means problem, in this section, we analyze the mean squared error (MSE) of the proposed estimator $\cv_\alpha$~\eqref{equ: def cv} for estimating the prediction error $\PE(g)$~\eqref{pred:error}.
-Note, the MSE decomposes into bias and variance as
+Continuing with the normal means problem, in this section, we analyze the mean squared error (MSE) of the proposed estimator $\cv_\alpha$ in \eqref{equ: def cv} for estimating the prediction error $\PE(g)$, defined in \eqref{pred:error}.
+Note, the MSE decomposes into bias and variance components as

 Following \citet{oliveira2021unbiased}, we call $\EE{\Var{\cv_\alpha\mid Y}}$ and $\Var{\EE{\cv_\alpha \mid Y}}$ the \emph{reducible variance} and \emph{irreducible variance}, respectively, since (as we will see) the former can be made arbitrarily small by increasing $K$, whereas the latter cannot.